 Investments by the Fund in certain "passive foreign investment companies" ("PFICs") could subject the Fund to federal income tax (including interest charges) on certain distributions or dispositions with respect to those investments which cannot be eliminated by making distributions to shareholders.
-Elections may be available to the Fund to mitigate the effect of this tax, but such elections generally accelerate the recognition of income without the receipt of cash.
+Elections may be available to the Fund to mitigate the effect of this tax, provided that the PFIC complies with certain reporting requirements but such elections generally accelerate the recognition of income without the receipt of cash.
 Dividends paid by PFICs will not qualify for the reduced tax rates discussed below under "Taxation of Shareholders."